DevExpress-Examples/blazor-theme-switcher/Readme.md

     // ...
     ```

 4. Create the *Utils.cs* file in the *Shared* folder.
-In the newly created file, list DevExpress themes that you want to switch between:
+In the newly created file, list DevExpress built-in themes that you want to switch between:

     ```csharp
     namespace switcher.Shared {